nicholaswilde/recipes/docs/ingredients/lemon-curd.md

 ### Step 3

-Pour the mixture into a 2 quart saucepan and cook over low heat until thickened (about 10 minutes), stirring constantly.
+Pour the mixture into a 2 quart saucepan, double boiler, or bain-marie and cook over low heat until thickened (about 10 minutes), stirring constantly.
 The lemon curd will thicken at about 170°F, or just below simmer.
-Remove from the heat and cool or refrigerate.
+Remove from the heat and pass through a fine mesh sieve and cool or refrigerate.

+!!! tip

+    It is best to sieve the mixture while it is still hot.

 ## :link: Source